Signing and witnessing requirements

 - another person approved by the Registrar of Titles.

-If the form is being witnessed outside Australia, the witness must be either:
+If the form is being witnessed outside Australia, the witness should be:

 - an Australian consular officer or authorised employee of the Australian Government